Table of Contents

 Discard actions; those with the faction ability to discard a card (‘Nature’s Bounty’) are often more valuable than those that cause your opponent to discard as their primary action as they can be activated up to a second time with the use of your ‘Coat of Encores’ armour.
 However when you’ve stacked enough discard cards together it becomes much of a muchness.
 The more discard cards you have in your deck, the more VALUABLE additional discard cards are, so this is often situationally an ‘Always buy’ in this scenario.

-Sacrifice actions; slower than champions but still useful pending the action in particular such as ‘Last Embrace’, ‘Infernal Reward’, ‘Grave Robbery’, ‘Dark Reward’ as better options than those that have lower yield other than their sacrifice ability such as ‘Demonic Rage’.
+Sacrifice actions; slower than champions but still useful pending the action in particular such as ‘Last Embrace’, ‘Infernal Reward’, ‘Grave Robbery’, ‘Dark Reward’ as better options than those that have lower yield other than their sacrifice ability such as ‘Demonic Rage’ and ‘Death Touch’.

 Damage cards; without damage you won’t find lethal, or simply put, “Damage go brrr” – Tuff (IGN).
 These include cards such as ‘Bushwhack’, Commander Leandra, ‘Dragged Below’.